Bery0n/Portfolio/WSIR/README.md

 # Why Should I Read?

-This project is about to create a responsive and accessible static websites.
-It is a bunch of solutions for based level frontend developping in HTML, XHTML and CSS.
+This project aims to create responsive and accessible static websites.
+It provides a range of solutions for basic level frontend development in HTML, XHTML, and CSS.
+The content is currently written in Hungarian but will soon be updated with an English translation.

-## Topic
+# Topic
-The choice was open to pick topic for the page, so I choose to advertise the positiv affections of reading and created a top 5 recommended book series list.
-Each series got it's own page to introduce the author(s) and itself.
+The choice was open to pick a topic for the page, so I chose to advertise the positive effects of reading and created a top 5 recommended book series list.
+Each series has its own page to introduce the author(s) and itself.
+The list includes:
-Listmembers are the followings:
 - Assassin's Creed
 - Harry Potter
 - Game Of Thrones
 - Narnia
 - Percy Jackson

-## Simple Static Website
+# Simple Static Website
-In this project you can find all bacis elements of a static website.
-It contains:
+This project includes all basic elements of a static website, such as:
-- Navigation bar to change between pages and hamburger menus to navigate on them
+- Navigation bar and hamburger menus
-- Hiperlink, picture and video usage
+- Hyperlink, picture, and video usage
 - Full application form
-- Desing by CSS
+- Design by CSS

-## Responsivity
+# Responsiveness
-The website is developed responsivly.
-There are two layout for different window size, one for laptop screens and one for smaller ones like smar phones.
-This responsivity is very low level, but works right and may get updated.
+The website is developed responsively with two layouts for different window sizes: one for laptop screens and one for smaller ones like smartphones.
+This responsiveness is at a basic level but functions correctly and may be updated.

-## Accessibility
+# Accessibility
-The full designe based on high contrast between text and backroung and bigger font size for good readability.
-Each picture and video has a replace text to inform visually impaired users, if they use reading help softwer.
-Futhermore on the Harry Potter page below the videos a link shows example for full audio description about the Hufflepuff videa.
+The design is based on high contrast between text and background and a larger font size for better readability.
+Each picture and video includes alternative text to inform visually impaired users if they use reading assistance software.
+Furthermore, on the Harry Potter page, below the videos, a link provides an example of full audio description for the Hufflepuff video.